-Certain Compensation in Addition to the Advisory Fee Stifel, our Financial Advisors and affiliates may, from time
+Certain Compensation in Addition to the Advisory Fee or Direct Commissions

-Stifel, our Financial Advisors and affiliates may, from time to time, receive additional compensation in connection with certain assets in which Clients' accounts may be invested as discussed in more detail below.
-To the extent received in connection with Advisory accounts, this compensation is in addition to the

-Advisory fee or other applicable compensation that a Client pays to us for our Advisory services.
-The receipt of such additional compensation may create an incentive to recommend investment products based on the compensation received rather than their Clients' needs.
-Clients have the option to purchase investment products that we recommend through brokers who are not affiliated with us.
+Stifel, our Financial Advisors, and affiliates may, from time to time, receive additional compensation from third parties in connection with certain types of assets in which your accounts are invested, as discussed in more detail below.
+To the extent received in connection with Advisory accounts, this compensation is in addition to the Advisory fee or other applicable compensation that you pay to us for our Advisory services.
+The receipt of such additional compensation presents a conflict of interest for us as it creates an incentive for our Financial Advisors to recommend investment products based on the compensation received rather than solely based on your investment needs.
+You have the option to purchase investment products that we recommend through brokers who are not affiliated with us.